 - Seek out competent personnel on your team.
 Get them on board by asking them how they would like to help out in a specific area, work on a project, or learn some new skills in other areas.

 - Show your appreciation.
-Use the "thank you" phrase generously and you will always have team members who are willing to help out.
+Use the "thank you" phrase generously, and you will always have team members who are willing to help out.

 - Communication is key when delegating tasks.
 Your instructions and expectations must be precise and clear.
-Let them know that they can always come to you for help if the need arises
+Let them know that they can always come to you for help if the need arises.

 - Positive feedback is an important aspect of delegating once done properly.
-Giving feedback is a great tool but you don't want to appear critical and alienate the employee.
-Begin with the positive aspects of her work and gradually move onto those areas that you feel need some improvement.
+Giving feedback is a great tool, but you don't want to appear critical and alienate the employee.
+Begin with the positive aspects of her work and gradually move on to those areas that you feel need some improvement.
 Be sure to reiterate the point that you are available for support and coaching with issues that may be challenging.

 Many people admit to having a difficult time delegating tasks.
-If working on a project, they may see it as theirs and theirs only to complete successfully and as such refuse any help.
+If working on a project, they may see it as theirs and theirs only to complete successfully and, as such, refuse any help.

 Reluctance to delegate tasks also has a lot to do with fear of not getting the credit for the job they do.
 Somehow, it is felt that if someone else is involved, they may steal the accolades that the project the owner is entitled to.

-Mistrust also stands in the way of delegating which means it is essential that you trust the person you delegate to.
+Mistrust also stands in the way of delegating, which means it is essential that you trust the person you delegate to.
 Micromanagement could be seen as a personality trait among some and another reason why they may not want to delegate tasks.

-Remember the work you delegate is still your responsibility, so check in to see how the work is progressing and whether additional information or input is required, to ensure the tasks are completed in a timely manner and in accordance with your instructions.
-However, it is important that you resist the urge to micro manage.
+Remember, the work you delegate is still your responsibility, so check in to see how the work is progressing and whether additional information or input is required to ensure the tasks are completed in a timely manner and in accordance with your instructions.
+However, it is important that you resist the urge to micromanage.

 © 2019 Joan King